mradenovic/issuantt/README.md

 ### Hierarchy and dependencies (experimental)

 You can set a hierarchy and dependencies in the issue description.
+Both **parentId** and **dependentOn** properties of **gantt-elasstic** are undocumented and considered **experimental**.
+The possible result can look like something in the preview image at the [top](#Issuantt) of this page.

+`ParentId` determines the hierarchy in the task list and an issue can have only one parent.

-An issue can have only one parent and many dependencies.
+`DependsOn` determines connectors drawn in the Gantt chart and an issue can have many dependencies.
 However, to many dependencies can make the chart pretty messy.

+Here is an example how you can set a parent and dependencies in the issue description:

 ```text
 ParentId: #8